sowcow/blog/content/posts/till-you-make-it.md

 Whether illusion is bad or not I have no idea.
 I guess it should be.

-But correct naming and non-ambiguity are objectively valuable for free individuals.
+But calling things their names and ordered, non-ambiguous thinking are objectively valuable traits for free individuals.